 There are three major social communication skills you can teach your little one:

 It’s totally normal and even expected for children to break some of these rules while they are still learning them.
 Some kids can’t filter what they say –so if you want an honest answer about your outfit, ask your little one!
-Although your toddler’s lack of social communication skills can sometimes be uncomfortable or embarrassing for you, remember that it’s a learning process and simply find a time to point out why what she said was improper and what she could have said instead.
+Although your daughter’s lack of social communication skills can sometimes be uncomfortable or embarrassing for you, remember that it’s a learning process and simply find a time to point out why what she said was improper and what she could have said instead.

 On the other hand, if your daughter is having trouble with conversational skills, make sure to give her a lot of chances to practice.
 Before you begin a conversation, say something about the topic you want to talk about so that she knows what you’re interested in discussing.
 This might help her stay on topic.
 Ask questions about it so that she carries on with the conversation.
 You can also teach her about nonverbal communication and how sometimes facial expressions can tell us more about what someone is trying to say.
 Look at pictures of faces with different expressions and have your little one try to identify what the person might be feeling.